 On the amputation of Potter’s mycology career, her biographer Linda Lear writes, “In most ways Beatrix Potter’s foray into professional mycology was completely accidental … It is hard to imagine that Beatrix would have gone so far into the study of mycology without his [McIntosh’s] encouragement … Without him she would have remained simply a painter of beautiful ‘funguses’.
 It might well have ended there too if the experts at Kew had not been threatened by the questions of a bright amateur, and if her competitive and adversarial uncle, her other mentor, had not taken personal umbrage and thrust her into a world where no woman of her background and qualifications could possibly have been successful.
 Roscoe led Beatrix into the inner circles of the scientific establishment, where she acquitted herself well, but it was never a place she herself aspired to be.
 That she had the ‘mind of a professional scientist and biologist’, as one modern writer has claimed, may be overstating, but without question, Beatrix Potter was a brilliant amateur.”

-Thankfully, despite a similar pushback from the literary community, Potter’s ingenuity pegged away.
+Thankfully, despite a similar push-back from the literary community, Potter’s ingenuity pegged away.
 Her opus (The 23 Tales) was parented by her sophisticated eye for detail and an appetite for the fairy stories of Western Europe.
-Her premiere attempt at focusing her talents and love of ‘wee beasties’ into a single diminutive format, must have been encouraged by the success of Helen Bannerman’s The Story of The Little Black Sambo, a supposedly well-meaning crack at adventure stories engineered with infants in mind; a succession of rewrites has not judged the work kindly in the years following its release.
+Her premiere attempt at focusing her talents and love of ‘wee beasties’ into a single digestible format must have been encouraged by the success of Helen Bannerman’s The Story of The Little Black Sambo, a supposedly well-meaning crack at adventure stories engineered with infants in mind; a succession of rewrites has not judged the work kindly in the years following its release.
 While I haven’t read Bannerman’s picture book, I know it well enough, thanks in a large sum to the aforementioned controversies in addition to the fact that the book has remained in print since 1899.

-In any case, Beatrix Potter’s own turn initially faired less successful.
+In any case, Beatrix Potter’s own turn initially fared less successful.
 Tailing determined discouragement from her family that felt “ a respectable lady must eventually marry and certainly mustn’t work,” and the rejection of six reputable publishers, Potter printed 250 copies of her book herself before giving them away for free to any and everyone that would receive them.
-This strategy secured acclaim so defiantly, Frederick Warne & Co, one of the six publishing houses that rejected Bea, offered her a contract.
+This strategy secured acclaim so quickly, Frederick Warne & Co, one of the six publishing houses that initially rejected Bea, offered her a contract.
 A year later the book was a bestseller, selling over 20,000 copies by Christmas.